-- a) To have been a category B referee for at least 4 years, and to have featured on the "Observation and Evaluation List" for at least 2 years. - b) To be proposed by the Refereeing Commission based on the following considerations: b) To be proposed by the Refereeing Commission based on the following considerations: the number of conducted semi-finals, third place matches or finals at Senior World Championships or Olympic Games as well as the objective evaluation points obtained at the same competitions.
+- a) To have been a category B referee for at least 4 years, and to have featured on the "Observation and Evaluation List" for at least 2 years. - b) To be proposed by the Refereeing Commission based on the following considerations: the number of conducted semi-finals, third place matches or finals at Senior World Championships or Olympic Games as well as the objective evaluation points obtained at the same competitions.